vsivsi/meteor-job-collection/README.md

 `jobCollection` is a powerful and easy to use job manager designed and built for Meteor.js

-It solves the following problems:
+It solves the following problems (and more):

-*    Moving computationally expensive jobs out of the Meteor's single threaded event-loop
+*    Move computationally expensive jobs out of the Meteor's single threaded event-loop
-*    Scheduling jobs to run (and repeat) in the future, persistenting across server restarts
+*    Schedule jobs to run (and repeat) in the future, persistenting across server restarts
-*    Permitting work on big jobs to run anywhere, not just on the machine running Meteor
+*    Permit work on big jobs to run anywhere, not just on the machine running Meteor
 *    Track jobs and their progress, and automatically retry failed jobs
-*    Easily build a admin UI to manage all of the above using Meteor's reactivity and other goodies
+*    Easily build an admin UI to manage all of the above using Meteor's reactivity and UI goodies

 ### Quick example